ptytb/pips/README.md

 - [X] Save user env list
 - [X] Add search with Github API
 - [X] Add editable packages to Install dialog (git, local); pip list --editable
+- [ ] GPG signature verification for packages
 - [ ] Add some integration with VirusTotal (sha-256 of archive + link to VT for a starter)
 - [ ] Fix "isolated" checkbox behavior is somewhat uncertain
 - [ ] Move known package index builder code into the main script